2xyo/Bitcasa.py/README.md

-# Bitcasa Command Line
+# Bitcasa.py
-Bitcasasa Command Line is a script that allows you to upload on your Bitcasa account local files or files over http.
+Bitcasa.py allow you to upload local files or weblinks to your [Bitcasa.com](https://bitcasa.com) account from command-line.

 Do not use this script unless you understand what you're doing[^1] or if you think that you are a hipster.